What Local Offices Can I Run for?

 What is local government?

 Local government is the cornerstone of how cities/towns, utilities, schools, and counties ultimately function and operate.
-Serving in these local political offices allows you to directly impact your community.
+Serving in these local political offices allows you to impact your community directly.

 There are four types of local government: